 This form is due on August 1st for the fall semester and December 1st for the spring semester, and information will document the student's financial intentions.
-If a student misses the deadline for the FPA, a late fee of \$75 will be applied to the student account.
-Depending on a student's interest in Financial Assistance, Work-Study, Discounts, & Scholarships, a student will complete a Financial Assistance Application (FAA), described in the next section on Student Financial Services.
+If a student misses the deadline for the FPA, a late fee will be applied to the student account and he or she will be unable to attend class until they set up a payment plan.
+Students interested in scholarships will complete a Financial Assistance Application (FAA), described in the next section on Student Financial Services.